 Ennio Wong, Staff Reporter

-Ennio Wong is a Graphic Designer and an Athletics Section Editor for ‘The Observatory’ yearbook.
-In addition, he is a Staff Reporter on ‘The Science Survey.’
-In journalistic writing, Ennio finds that he enjoys a sense of relatability between him and the author.
+Ennio Wong is a Copy Chief and a Chief Graphic Designer for ‘The Observatory’ yearbook as well as a Staff Reporter on ‘The Science Survey.’
+In journalistic writing, Ennio finds that he enjoys the sense of relatability that a good work of journalistic writing provides.
 Ennio likes to find and understand meaning in journalistic photography, and he would like to pursue photography as a hobby.
-He is interested in a STEM career in the future, but likes to branch out, practicing martial arts and getting better at cooking.
-In the future, Ennio would like to write about things about which he is passionate, an example of which would be robotics.
-He is looking to become an electrical/mechanical engineer, currently building computers, simple machines, and repairing electronic devices in his spare time.
+He is interested in a STEM career in the future, but likes to branch out, practicing photography, martial arts, and cooking.
+In the future, Ennio hopes to write about topics about which he is passionate, such as robotics and music.
+In the future, Ennio hopes to become an electrical and mechanical engineer, serving as electrical head of the Bronx Science Robotics team, founding a rocketry team, and repairing electronic devices in his spare time.

 Leah Jiang, Staff Reporter

-Leah Jiang is a Groups Section Editor and a Graphic Designer for ‘The Observatory’ yearbook.
-She is also a Staff Reporter on ‘The Science Survey’.
-She finds journalistic writing to be helpful, as it not only educates and entertains people, but also tells a story through its writing and spreads awareness.
-She finds that photographs help a story’s writing, allowing readers to visualize scenes and allow emotions to be better conveyed through words.
+Leah Jiang is a Chief Graphic Designer and Managing Editor for ‘The Observatory’ yearbook.
+She is also a Staff Reporter on ‘The Science Survey.’
+She finds journalistic writing to be helpful, as it not only educates and entertains people, but also tells a story through its writing and helps to spreads awareness.
+Leah finds that photographs help a story’s writing, allowing readers to visualize scenes and allow emotions to be better conveyed through words.
 Outside of school, Leah likes to spend her free time playing video games, drawing, listening to music, and reading books.
 She plans on studying either electrical or biological engineering in college.
 But she hopes to be able to include her love of drawing and designing in her future career, no matter what it is.